 Farever Warrior Guide: Rage, Skills, And Best Build

-Warrior in Farever is the front line class built around Rage, physical damage, knockback, stuns, and defensive tools that make melee combat feel controlled.
-The best Warrior build is a bruiser setup that builds Rage through basic attacks and Weapon Skills, spends it on Raging Smash, and uses Charge and Ignore Pain to stay active when fights get heavy.
+Warrior in Farever is the front line class built around Strength, Rage, close range physical pressure, knockback, stuns, and defensive tools that let it stay active in the middle of a fight.
+The best Warrior build is a bruiser setup that builds Rage through Attacks and Weapon Skills, spends it on Raging Smash, and uses Charge, Ignore Pain, Battle Shout, Berserk, and Burst of Anger to control fights when the pressure spikes.

 Jump To